 Be prepared – for users to change their minds.
 You would be surprised how many users are ready to change their minds – and their reviews – if they are satisfied with your support.
 If you think your user may have changed their mind and might be prepared to reconsider their review, then provide them with instructions on how to do so.

 The 5 best app user review tools

-Both Android and iOS can be configured to send you an email when a new user review is submitted, but only Android has API that enables you to access it programmatically.
-If you have your own support team that use tools like ZenDesk or (similar), then an email won’t suit you.
+Both Android and iOS can be configured to send you an email when a new user review is submitted, but only Android has an API that enables you to access it programmatically.
+If you have your own support team that uses tools like ZenDesk or (similar), then an email won’t suit you.

 Good news: you already may have it.
 If you’re already using Zapier, you can get its user review services for FREE.
 If not, it’s just $20 USD per month.

 Zapier has a native connection to ZenDesk which makes set-up simple.
 If you are already using it, you can set a rule which will forward an email from the App Store to ZenDesk in the second step.